-It’s seen as one of the most clutch shots in NBA Finals history and Allen says he still gets calls from LeBron James thanking him for helping him win his second NBA title.
+It’s seen as one of the most clutch shots in NBA Finals history.
+Allen says he still gets calls from LeBron James thanking him for helping him win his second NBA title.

 But here’s the thing.
 Have you ever slowed the replay down and really looked at it?
-Because if you have, you’d notice that the famous shot actually shouldn’t have counted.
+Because if you have, you will notice that the famous shot shouldn’t have counted.

 Ray Allen hit the shot of his life in Game 6 of the 2013 NBA Finals

 Before we get to the replay, let’s recap how everything went down at the end of regulation in Game 6 of the 2013 NBA Finals between the Miami Heat and San Antonio Spurs.

 With just over 20 seconds remaining in the fourth quarter, LeBron James hit a three to bring the Heat within two of the Spurs, 94-92.
 Miami then fouled Kawhi Leonard, who hit one of two free throws to give San Antonio a three-point lead with 19.4 seconds left on the clock.

 The Heat inbounded the ball and set up LeBron for a game-tying three-point attempt from the left wing with about 11 seconds remaining.
 James missed the shot.
 But Chris Bosh pulled down the rebound and passed to a backtracking Ray Allen, who stepped back beyond the three-point line and put up one of his pretty jumpers that hit nothing but the bottom of the net, tying the game at 95 with 5.2 seconds remaining.